 Let’s first add some visual models for the system.
 You can learn more about visualization in SAMSON thanks to the interactive tutorials (Help menu > Tutorials) or to the User guide: Visualizing.

 First, select the receptor and add a secondary structure visual model to it using Biology menu > Visualize > Secondary structure.
 This should add a new secondary structure visual model to the document.

 A hint: if you want to hide a visual model simply uncheck it in the Document view; if you want to remove it then right-click on it and choose Erase from the context menu.

-Let’s now add labels and a licorice visual for residues surrounding the ligand.
+Let’s now add labels and a licorice visual model for residues surrounding the ligand.
 First, we need to select residues surrounding the ligand.
-For that, select the ligand and click on Biology menu > Select > Binding site and set the parameters as in the image below and click Ok.
+For that, select the ligand and click on Biology menu > Select > Binding site and set the parameters as in the image below, and click Ok.
 This will select the residues surrounding the currently selected ligand.